KOZ39/BQM/README.md

 > Be Quiet Mingosu!

 ## Usage
-Note: A backup is recommend as it will overwrite the file without creating a new file.
+Note: A backup is recommend as it will overwrite the source file without creating a new file.
 ```
 Drag and drop the acb file to mute.py
 ```